20 Strange American Traditions That Should No Longer Be Tolerated

 20. United States customary units

-There are just three countries in the world which have yet to adopt the metric system, and along with Myanmar and Liberia, the United States is one of them.
+There are just three countries in the world which have yet to adopt the metric system, and along with Myanmar and Liberia, the U.S. is one of them.
 In fact, United States customary units, as they are known, are derived from English units – the archaic system of measurements used by the British Empire before U.S. independence.
-So why the United States has clung to this symbol of colonial oppression is a mystery.
+So why the U.S. has clung to this symbol of colonialism is a mystery.

 19. Black Friday

 Few American traditions are as unseemly as the post-Thanksgiving retail bonanza of Black Friday.
 Indeed, in recent years, a feverish mania for cut-price goods has resulted in shootings, stabbings, fist fights and deadly crushes.
-In fact, according to the website blackfridaydeathcount.com, Black Friday has been responsible for no less than 10 deaths and 105 injuries in the U.S. since 2006.
+In fact, according to blackfridaydeathcount.com, Black Friday has been responsible for no less than ten fatalities and 105 injuries in the U.S. since 2006.

+This Mom Delivered Twin Boys Just Minutes Apart – But They’re Separated By A Whole Year

+When Rescuers Busted This Sickening Puppy Mill, No One Could Have Predicted A Happy Ending

 Rescuers Found This Wounded Dog Trapped On The Tracks – Just As A Train Was Approaching